o2r-project/api/docs/compendium/substitute.md

 # Substitute two compendia

 Substitution is the combination of an base erc and an overlay erc.
-A user can choose files from the overlay erc that will be replaced with some of the base erc or uniquely added.
+A user can choose files from the overlay erc that will be replaced with files of the base erc or uniquely added.

 ## Create substitution